benjreinhart/JS-workshop/readme.md

   * Booleans and Expressions
   * Conditionals, Loops and Iterating
   * The Prototype
-  * Methods
-  * Classes and Inheritance
+  * Inheritance: Classes and Methods

 ### 2. Intro to jQuery
   * Including jQuery and other JS files